-\textbf{Performance on Key Box Selection.} Given that Doc-CoB adopts a two-stage approach, we isolate Stage 1, Key Box Selection, to assess its impact on the overall performance.
-As defined in Section~\ref{sec:reasoning_definition}, a "helpful box" contains the exact evidence required to answer a question.
+Given that Doc-CoB adopts a two-stage approach, we isolate Stage 1, Key Box Selection, to assess its impact on the overall performance.
+As defined in Sec.~\ref{sec:reasoning_definition}, a ``helpful box'' contains the exact evidence required to answer a question.
 Therefore, we report the model's F1 score for selecting helpful boxes, denoted as $F1_H$.
-As shown in Table~\ref{tab:cob_s1_f1}, on datasets where Doc-CoB achieves substantial performance improvements (such as DeepForm, SROIE, FUNSD, and VRDU), the average $F1_H$ consistently exceeds 97\%.
+As shown in Table~\ref{tab:cob_s1_f1}, on datasets where Doc-CoB achieves substantial performance improvements (such as DeepForm, SROIE and VRDU), the average $F1_H$ consistently exceeds 97\%.
 In contrast, on datasets where Doc-CoB has a less pronounced impact, such as DUDE, the $F1_H$ is relatively lower.
-This pattern suggests that high-quality key-box selection tends to correlate with improved overall performance, although Table~\ref{tab:mainresults} also shows that Doc-CoB can still offer benefits even when $F1_H$ is relatively modest.
+This suggests that high-quality key-box selection tends to correlate with improved overall performance, although Table~\ref{tab:mainresults} also shows that Doc-CoB can still offer benefits even when $F1_H$ is relatively modest.
 This suggests that high-quality intermediate visual reasoning effectively supports document understanding.
-Another observation is that key box selection does not require high model capacity.
-Both Qwen-VL and InternVL2-2B achieve comparable performance in key box selection, despite the notable gap in overall results reported in Table \ref{tab:mainresults}.
-This suggests that the intermediate visual-reasoning step is sufficiently simple that even compact MLLMs can perform it reliably.